Princeton-CDH/lenape-timetree/content/leaves/concession.md

 title: Concession
 ---

-Following the deceitful “Walking Purchase,” Lunaapeew refuse to leave their lands.
+Following the deceitful Walking Purchase, Lunaapeew refuse to leave their lands.
 The Pennsylvania government recruits the Haudenosaunee (later called Iroquois) to persuade Lunaapeewto honor the “purchase” and leave the territory.